Christoffer9612/smapshot-application/README.md

 - [X] Fetching json-values from json-file, mimicking metadata from Smapshot beta (georeferenced photo)
 - [X] Able to store azimuth, tilt and roll when capturing new photo
 - [X] Display results of parameters & mean accuracy in percentage (comparing old values with new)
+- [X] After a photo is taken, instructions on how to position the device to achieve greater accuracy is given
 - [X] Normalizing angles from json-file and from the sensor values (0-360 degrees)
 - [X] Transparency mode included in camera, support for helping user to retake old photo